November 7, 2016

-So What Can You Expect To Pay for A Magician Or Mentalist?
+What Can You Expect To Pay for a Magician or Mentalist to Perform A Show?

-NOTE: This is merely a GUIDELINE, and is mostly applied towards small-to-mid-sized corporate events who are hiring mentalists or magicians who are full-time entertainment professionals.
-Fortune 500 companies or similar events with A-list celebrities can easily pay $10,000 or more for a single appearance of a celebrity and are often booked only through an agent.
+NOTE: This is merely a GUIDELINE, based on my over 35 years of experience in this industry and market, and is mostly applied towards small-to-mid-sized corporate events who are hiring mentalists or magicians who are full-time entertainment professionals.
+Mentalists or magicians who are A-list celebrities can easily cost $10,000 or more for a single appearance, and are often booked only through a booking or talent agent.

-For walk-around or strolling magic entertainment, $200-300 per hour is not uncommon.
+For an idea of how much magicians charge (or mentalists) for performing walk-around or strolling magic entertainment, $200-300 per hour is not uncommon.